deckhouse/deckhouse/ee/modules/160-multitenancy-manager/docs/USAGE.md

                  port: 53
    ```

-   Run the following command to create an environment template:
+   Run the following command to create an project type:

    ```shell
    kubectl create -f project-type.yaml
    ```

-   Check that the environment template has been created successfully by running the following command:
+   Check that the project type has been created successfully by running the following command:

    ```shell
    kubectl get projecttypes.deckhouse.io